 - Background is questionable or differs from expectations based on business activities.

-- Customer with no discernible reason for using Drachmae Exchange’s service.Efforts to Avoid Reporting and Recordkeeping
+- Customer with no discernible reason for using Drachmae Market’s service.Efforts to Avoid Reporting and Recordkeeping

 - Reluctant to provide information needed to file reports or fails to proceed with transaction.